ahmadbeirkdar/ahmadbeirkdar/README.md

 <details><summary>👀 What I Am Working on atm</summary>
 <p>

-- A SIS, Student Managment System.
-Written in C++20 with Qt5, full GSuite integration & Google Classroom.
+- School wide managment system.
+Written in C++20, Qt6.
+Manages GSuite, and GClass.
+Report card, and marking management.
 Closed source.
-Most of my recent commits are for it :P
+95% of my private commits are to it.

-- Big number arithmetic library in Rust for the purpose of Cryptography
+- SIDH-CPP, check out the repo https://github.com/ahmadbeirkdar/SIDH-CPP

 </p>
 </details>